andresvanegas19/holberton-system_engineering-devops/0x09-web_infrastructure_design/README.md

 + **What is an IP address**

 Every machine on a network has a unique identifier.
 Just as you would address a letter to send in the mail, computers use the unique identifier to send data to specific computers on a network.
 Most networks today, including all computers on the internet, use the TCP/IP protocol as the standard for how to communicate on the network.
 In the TCP/IP protocol, the unique identifier for a computer is called its IP address.

+An IP address can be either dynamic or static.
+A static address is a permanently assigned address.
+Static IP addresses assigned by internet service providers are rare.
+You can assign static IPs to devices on your local network.
+Dynamic addresses are the most common.
+They're assigned by the Dynamic Host Configuration Protocol (DHCP), a service running on the network.
+DHCP typically runs on network hardware such as routers or dedicated DHCP servers.

+Dynamic IP addresses are issued using a leasing system, meaning that the IP address is only active for a limited time.
+If the lease expires, the computer will automatically request a new lease.

 + What is TCP/IP